Create an Online Assignment to allow students to submit files, such as Word documents through Canvas.

-Select File Uploads and have students upload their work.
-If students are working on a long typed response, we recommend students upload files.
-However students must be patient; warn them that it might take 5 minutes to upload or give them extra time to upload.
+When creating the assignment, select File Uploads for the Submission Type.
+If students are working on a long, typed response, we recommend students upload files.
+However students must be patient for very large documents; warn them that it might take 5 minutes to upload or give them extra time to upload.
 Please make students aware they should notify the instructor or TA immediately if they encounter difficulties uploading.

 - Navigate to Home

-- A pink border will appear around the screen indicating one is in Student View.
+- A pink border will appear around the screen indicating you are in Student View.
 You can use this to verify your assignment is not yet available.

 - Do not forget to ‘Leave Student View’ via the bar at the bottom of the page.